joakimk/algotrader/README.md

 ## Intro

 Open source algorithmic trader for developers written in Rust.
 The idea is that you have to implement strategies in Rust (to enable quick backtests) and also your own HTTP API (in any language) to your specific broker.
-Thus you probably need to be a developer to use this.

 I am by no means an expert in any of this, but I have some experience from exploring this as a hobby since about 2020.
 This algotrader is my forth iteration on the concept and the first one that is open source.
 Taking what I've learned from the previous iterations into this one.

 ## Readme driven development

-Core concepts:
+Core concepts and design ideas:

 - [ ] Loss is always a possible outcome.
   - Never trade anything you can't loose.
 Even if everything works correctly, perhaps a technical issue somewhere causes orders not to go through properly, or something happens where the market gaps up or down unexpectedly during the day.
 This is why you want to risk a fixed amount and not the entire account.